jean72human/ml-blog/_posts/2020-08-17-deep-learning-for-video-classification.md

 ## Video

-The presentation was recorded and later uploaded to Youtube so here it is:
+They recorded the presentation and uploaded it to Youtube so here it is:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x2RG0lpzo1c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>